CPC Definition - Subclass B23K

 Catalysts | |

-Manufacture of metal sheets, wire, rods, tubes or profiles, otherwise than by rolling | |
+Manufacture of metal sheets, wire, rods, tubes, profiles or like semi-manufactured products otherwise than by rolling | |

 Layered products | |

-Vehicle, vehicle fitting, vehicle parts | |
+Vehicle, vehicle fitting or vehicle parts, not otherwise provided for | |

-Ceramics, refractories | |
+Ceramics; Refractories | |

-Acyclic or carbocyclic coumpounds | |
+Acyclic or carbocyclic compounds | |

 Macromolecular compounds | |